 You may have module options to select as part of your course structure.
 If you do, you must select the modules you wish to enrol on before the academic year begins.
-Full time students can view and choose your specific options through the eNROL system.
-Part-time students should contact their Student Administrator (lalpgadmin@essex.ac.uk) for assistance with module enrolment.
+You can view and choose your specific options through the eNROL system.
 New students can do so from the end of August and returning students can from the April preceding the next academic year.
 Early module enrolment ensures that timetables can be scheduled effectively.
 We'll talk more about how you might decide which modules to take in the Learning and Teaching section of this Handbook.